fts-workshop/fts17.github.io/program.md

 **09h00**: Welcome

-**09h15**: Keynote: Resilience For Extreme Scale Systems: From Root Causes to Solutions (Christian Engelmann, Oak Ridge National Laboratory, USA)
+**09h15**: Keynote: How Do We Move Practical Fault Tolerance Out of the 1990s?
+(Jay Lofstead, Sandia National Laboratories, USA)

 **10h30**: Coffee Break